 It is your responsibility to obtain

-the necessary forms to establish an account with the carrier(s)
+the necessary forms to establish an account with the provider(s)

 you select for your investments.
 Failure to do so may result in

 lost revenue from your contributions.
-Additionally, the carrier(s)
+Additionally, the provider(s)

 will return your contributions and your participation will be delayed.

 Your reduction cannot exceed the prevailing

 IRS maximum for all 403(b) plans or the limitations of Section 415